Faculty Project Profiles 2022-23

 Dr. P. Martin

 I will take up to 3 honours thesis students next year.
-Projects will require some work in the summer, and intensive work beginning in September.

 DR. J. MONAGHAN